Rescue from height

 Additional systems used for rescue can incorporate components subject to other standards and test methods.
 One common method involves abseiling to the casualty, in which case a descender device complying with EN 341 (descender devices) or EN 12841 (rope adjustment devices) will be included, along with suitable ropes and connectors to make up the whole ‘kit’.

 Where a specific standard exists, buyers should always request copies of independent test reports to support any claims of compliance by manufacturers.
-In the absence of the formal procedure for checking ongoing compliance of manufacturing, such as defined in Article 11 of EC Directive 89/686 for PPE, it is also advisable to check that the manufacturer has a suitable quality system in place.
+In the absence of the formal procedure for checking ongoing compliance of manufacturing, such as defined in Modules C2 and D of the regulation for PPE, it is also advisable to check that the manufacturer has a suitable quality system in place.
 In addition, although a product intended for rescue only cannot be CE-marked, it is always advisable that if a product could be misused as part of a fall arrest system, it should be tested as such.

 Further information on SATRA's PPE certification and testing services is available at www.satra.com/ppe